ualsg/ualsg.netlify.app/content/authors/lawrence/_index.md

 # Organizations/Affiliations
 organizations:
 - name: "National University of Singapore"
-  url: ""
+  #url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: []
+bio: ""

-interests:

 education:
   courses:
-  - course: Bachelor of Social Science with honours (Geography, in progress)
+  - course: Bachelor's degree with Honours, Major in Geography, Double Minor in Geospatial Information Systems and Urban Studies
     institution: National University of Singapore
     year: 2021